A focus on strong performance

 Did you know?

-SMSFs with balances below $500,000 generally have lower returns after expenses and tax compared to other types of super funds.1
+SMSFs with balances below $500,000 generally have lower returns after expenses and tax compared to other types of super funds (Productivity Commission, 2018).

 According to MoneySmart, you should only set up an SMSF if you are 100% committed and understand the level of work and risk involved.
 You should also speak to a financial adviser about whether it is the right option for you before taking action.
 The Australian Taxation Office (ATO) website has some good questions to ask yourself if you're thinking about setting up an SMSF.

 Before you set up your SMSF, make sure you have a plan for how and when you want to close your account.
-If you decide you don’t want to manage your SMSF anymore, consider rolling over your money to a fund like QSuper.
+If you decide you don’t want to manage your SMSF anymore, consider rolling over your money to a QSuper account, if you're eligible.
 More information about how to close your SMSF.

-SuperStream will be available from 30 August 2021.
-SuperStream is an online messaging system between QSuper, SMSFs, APRA funds, and the ATO to process rollovers of super.
+SuperStream is an online messaging system between SMSFs, APRA funds, and the ATO to process rollovers of super.